krprzenioslo/Hystrixwiki2/Configuration.md

 ## ThreadPool Properties

 The following properties control the behavior of the thread-pools that Hystrix Commands execute on.
+Please note that these names match those in [the ThreadPoolExecutor Javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html)

 Most of the time the default value of 10 threads will be fine (often it could be made smaller).